Roses in Art

 Simon Verelst (1644-1721) used roses, tulips, and poppies in his paintings.
 His works are quite different; they are rather loose with flowers hanging every which way.
 His colors were cool, using a lot of gray and blues.
 He was hired to paint the Duchess of Portsmouth, a mistress to Charles II.
 He was committed to an asylum when his popularity went to his head and started to call himself the "God of Flowers and King of Painters."

 Anne Vallayer-Coster (1744-1818), late in this period was another excellent woman painter.
 Her excellent work caught the eye of Marie Antoinette and she worked in the Louvre until the Revolution.
 She painted mostly still-lifes, many without vases, where the flowers hang in the air.
 Roses were a favorite subject.
 She definitely needs to be better known.
 Roses (c.
 1790) is an excellent example of her work.

 Gerard van Spaendonck (1746-1822) was one of the last great painters during this period.
 He continued the large, opulent paintings of the Dutch masters and influenced a new generation.
 He taught flower painting at the Jardin du Roi.
 He liked to use the full centifolia type roses in his bouquets.
 He painted well in both oils and in watercolors.

 In the next part of this series, we will look at the peak of roses in paintings, when new styles were practiced; a time that has not been duplicated since.

 This article was an ARS Award of Merit Winner.
-Reprinted from the May 2000 issue of Rose Ecstasy, bulletin of the Santa Clarita Valley Rose Society, Kitty Belendez, Editor.
+Reprinted from Rose Ecstasy, bulletin of the Santa Clarita Valley Rose Society, Kitty Belendez, Editor.